ImranM847/highrise/README.md

 ## Prepare Source Photos

 1. Set your camera to continuous shooting
-2. Disable optical stabilization (possibly not necessary) and shoot hand-held
+2. Disable optical stabilization and shoot hand-held
 3. Take between 8 and 15 photos

 Keep in mind that Highrise works best with photos of static subjects.